Niraj-Dilshan/Infinite-box/README.md

 # Infinite Box

-A super cool and easy-to-use Dockerized environment with qBittorrent, FileBrowser, and more!
+Welcome to Infinite Box, a super cool and easy-to-use Dockerized environment designed to empower users with seamless access to powerful tools like qBittorrent and FileBrowser.

 ## Features